Well, well, well…

 In addition, all of the time wasted doing crunches or other minimally resistive ab exercises (i.e. working for a very small muscle group) could have been better utilized by working larger muscle groups that burn more calories.

 By focusing the majority of your time in the gym on bigger compound movements like squats, deadlifts, lunges, and upper body multi-joint presses and pulls, your body is forced to work harder and burn more calories during and after the workout.

 Don’t get me wrong, crunches can have their place in a routine, especially for beginners, and advanced versions of crunches can even be challenging enough for well-trained athletes.

 So how long should your ab training take?
 Well, the good news is that you don’t have to

-spend a half hour or more every day training abs.
-You can complete an intense ab training session in about 5-10 minutes during your workouts, either at the end or in the beginning of your workout, or on a separate day.
+spend a half-hour or more every day training abs.
+You can complete an intense ab training session in about 5-10 minutes during your workouts, either at the end or at the beginning of your workout, or on a separate day.

 We would recommend doing your ab training at the end of your workouts to assure that you don’t pre-exhaust the abs when you might need their stabilization to protect your back during some of the bigger compound exercises that might make up your workout.

 If you still need workout motivation check this funny and inspirational post: The Moment I Began To Sculpt My Body.
 Motivational Fitness Quotes.